bbilger/jrestless/README.md

 ## Features

 - Almost all JAX-RS features can be used (JSON/XML/text/... requests/responses, container request/response filters, etc.).
 - Jersey extensions can be used.
-For example integration for Spring (an example can be found here: https://github.com/bbilger/jrestless-examples/tree/master/aws/gateway/aws-gateway-spring)
+For example integration for **Spring** (an example can be found here: https://github.com/bbilger/jrestless-examples/tree/master/aws/gateway/aws-gateway-spring)
+- _AWS Gateway Functions_ can also consume and produce **binary** data.
+- _AWS Gateway Functions_ use the data added to the request by authorizers (_Custom Authorizers_ or _Cognito User Pool Authorizers_) to create a Principal ([CustomAuthorizerPrincipal](https://github.com/bbilger/jrestless/blob/master/aws/core/jrestless-aws-core/src/main/java/com/jrestless/aws/security/CustomAuthorizerPrincipal.java) or [CognitoUserPoolAuthorizerPrincipal](https://github.com/bbilger/jrestless/blob/master/aws/core/jrestless-aws-core/src/main/java/com/jrestless/aws/security/CognitoUserPoolAuthorizerPrincipal.java)) within the SecurityContext containing all claims.
 - Injection of provider and/or function type specific values via `@javax.ws.rs.core.Context` into resources and endpoints:
   - All AWS functions can inject `com.amazonaws.services.lambda.runtime.Context`.
   - _AWS Gateway Functions_ can also inject the raw request [GatewayRequest](https://github.com/bbilger/jrestless/blob/master/aws/gateway/jrestless-aws-gateway-core/src/main/java/com/jrestless/aws/gateway/io/GatewayRequest.java)
   - _AWS Service Functions_ can also inject the raw request [ServiceRequest](https://github.com/bbilger/jrestless/blob/master/aws/service/jrestless-aws-service-core/src/main/java/com/jrestless/aws/service/io/ServiceRequest.java)
+  - _AWS Service Function_ can also inject the raw request [SNSRecord](https://github.com/aws/aws-lambda-java-libs/blob/master/aws-lambda-java-events/src/main/java/com/amazonaws/services/lambda/runtime/events/SNSEvent.java#L225)
 - It's worth mentioning that _AWS Gateway Functions_ is designed to be used with API Gateway's _proxy integration type_ for _Lambda Functions_.
 So there are no limitations on the status code, the headers and the body you return.

 ## Function Types